adoante/OmniSync-Technical-Assessment/README.md

 - [http://localhost:3000]()
 - check docker logs if above link doesn't work
 ---
+### Notes on the development process
+Overall a very interesting and fun project that hits every full stack skill.
+I'm glad to have completed the project.
+It really exposed some weaknesses that I worked through and am better equipped to handle now.

+The project was familiar to me because of my previous experience with React + JavaScript/TypeScript projects, especially my choice of Next.js for the Frontend.
+Creating the Card component and the home page was easy and so was the logic without database integration.

+The newest aspect to me for this project was using Next.js App Router for the API.
+I am more familiar with FastAPI/Pydantic but I thought that the core principles translated well.
+I did get confused for a few commits.
+I was reading Next.js Page Router docs for a while and couldn't figure out why I was getting a 500 internal error.
+Eventually, I realized I reading the wrong docs!

+Integrating the database with the logic for the home page did cause me some trouble.
+At first I was making API calls every time a Card was clicked to update its click counter!
+It the updating click counter on the card was slow and inaccurate to what was being recorded in the database.
+I decided to update the database on set interval with the current click counts which lets the user spam clicks with an immediante visual update on the card.
+The biggest draw back is that at most the database is of sync from the client by the update interval time.
+I think adding a debounce where after a period of no clicking an API request is made to update the database would have imporved syncing.

+For the database I decided not to use an ORM.
+I would normally use SQLModel/SQLAlchemy with FastAPI to define schemas and request/response models but considering the time frame I went with the "pg" package and wrote SQL queries to grab from the postgreSQL database.
+In hindsight using an ORM like Prisma might have some more time and headache but that's just another lesson to learn from.

+Thanks for reading!<br>
+Best, <br>
+Adolfo Gante

+---
 ### Tech Stack

 - **Frontend**: React + TypeScript